southern-cross-ai/CoANZSE/README.md

 Please acknowledge that the dataset owners are [Steven Coats](https://cc.oulu.fi/~scoats/) and [Jeremy Yuenger](https://www.iq.harvard.edu/people/jeremy-yuenger).
 This repository is only used for study and research purposes for [Southern Cross AI](https://github.com/southern-cross-ai).

 Any commercial use is not permitted by the dataset owner.
 Any distribution of this repository is not recommended.
-For more information, please read **License and Terms of Use**, or visit [Harvard Dataverse - Community Norms](https://dataverse.org/best-practices/dataverse-community-norms) and the [original dataset page]( https://doi.org/10.7910/DVN/GW35AK).
+For more information, please read [License and Terms of Use](#license-and-terms-of-use), or visit [Harvard Dataverse - Community Norms](https://dataverse.org/best-practices/dataverse-community-norms) and the [original dataset page]( https://doi.org/10.7910/DVN/GW35AK).

 ## Overview